leonchemnitz/SAUND/README.md

 You can choose to compile SAUND yourself but this requires more in-depth knowledge about C++ and the JUCE framework.
 Alternatively, you can download a pre-compiled version here.

-Once you have your .vst file please consult the documentation of your specific DAW on how to install a VST3 plugin (the process differs a bit for every DAW but is usually pretty straightforward).
+Once you have your SAUND.vst3 file please consult the documentation of your specific DAW on how to install a VST3 plugin (the process differs a bit for every DAW but is usually pretty straightforward).

+### Example installation on Windows

+If you want to try out SAUND and don't have much experience with common audio processing tools (i.e. you don't have a DAW yet), we recommend installing [Reaper](https://www.reaper.fm/).
+Reaper has a 60-day free trial which is hopefully sufficient for trying out SAUND.
+- Follow the instructions on their website on how to install Reaper.
+- Place the SAUND.vst3 file under `C:\Program Files\Common Files\VST3`.
+- Open Reaper.
+- Click Insert > Track.
+- Click Insert > Virtual Instrument on New Track, then select VST3:SAUND in the VST3 category.

+Congratulations, you now have SAUND installed and running on your system!🎉

 ## Contributing